| The title immediately announces

 "my vice".
 How does this make us feel about him and

+his behaviour?
 In this scene the sense that Angelo will get his come-uppance

 strengthens; the words of Vincentio are ominous: